All Episodes

 And the bad part about it is as long as we as white and black America keep fighting among each other, we'll never see the big picture.

-You go back to 1982 under Charlotte T. If the department of secretary under Ronald Reagan, Department of Education, she wrote a good expose many, many years later called the deliberate dumbing down of America.
+You go back to 1982 under Charlotte T. I agree, who was the Department of Secretary under Ronald Reagan, Department of Education.

-She kind of patted that after that BF skinarian behavioral modification.
+She kind of patterned that after that B.F.
+Skinnerian behavioral modification.

-And it ties all into the founder before the Department of Education, which was general education board, where they say, you know what?
+And it ties all into the founder before the Department of Education, which was General Education Board, where they say, you know what, we don't need more painter.

-We don't need more painter, we don't need more artists, or we don't need more poets.
+We don't need more artists or we don't need more poets.

-We just want good cops in a will that are easily taught that we can mold under our own hand.
+We just want good cobs in a wheel that are easily taught that we can mold under our own hand.

 That mantra still holds true today.